 Cornwall Aviation Heritage Centre

 On 29 March 2013, The Classic Air Force (CAF) opened its hangar doors for the first time to the public.
-The CAF were located in the former Nimrod hangar (404) at St Mawgan, which with its 60,000 square feet of space, was big enough to house a large collection of aircraft.
+The CAF was located in the former Nimrod hangar (404) at St Mawgan, which with its 60,000 square feet of space, was big enough to house an extensive collection of aircraft.

-Aircraft arrived at St Mawgan from Airbase Coventry with some flying in and others coming by road.
-At the time there were some raised eyebrows and questions as to why CAF were relocating to Cornwall, but the move added a much needed aviation attraction to the South West, one not seen on this scale since Flambards was set up in the 1980s at Helston.
+Aircraft arrived at St Mawgan from Airbase Coventry, with some flying in and others coming by road.
+At the time, there were some raised eyebrows and questions as to why the CAF were relocating to Cornwall.
+However, the move added a much-needed aviation attraction to the South West, one not seen on this scale since Flambards was set up in the 1980s at Helston.

-Over the coming months CAF flew their aircraft from St Mawgan to airshows around the UK, while at the same time offering pleasure flights around Cornwall's scenic coastline.
-Restoration and maintenance work commenced to the collection's static airframes, with a small dedicated band of volunteers offering their services to fulfill this role.
-The collection grew further with the acquisition of more classic British aircraft in the form of BAC Lightning F.53 ZF580, BAC Srs.539GL 1-11 ZH763 (www.airshowspresent.com/bac-1-11---zh763.html) and Vickers VC10 K.3 ZA148
+Over the coming months, CAF flew their aircraft from St Mawgan to airshows around the UK while at the same time offering pleasure flights around Cornwall's scenic coastline.
+Restoration and maintenance work commenced to the collection's static airframes, with a small dedicated band of volunteers offering their services to fulfil this role.
+The acquisitions grew further with the addition of more classic British aircraft in the form of BAC Lightning F.53 ZF580, BAC Srs.539GL 1-11 ZH763 (www.airshowspresent.com/bac-1-11---zh763.html) and Vickers VC10 K.3 ZA148

-As the collection grew and CAF became established, the future looked good for the attraction, however after only two years of operation and with very little warning, the museum closed its doors.
-The flyable aircraft went back to their former base at Coventry, while the static were left to face an uncertain future.
+As the collection grew and CAF became established, the future looked good for the attraction.
+However, after only two years of operation and with minimal warning, the museum closed its doors.
+The flyable aircraft returned to their former base at Coventry, while the static was left to face an uncertain future.

-The sudden closure left the volunteers and staff very disappointed but they were determined to keep an aviation attraction alive at St Mawgan.
-In order to achieve this a dedicated band of volunteers secured the static aircraft and moved to a Hardened Aircraft Shelter (HAS) within the Newquay Cornwall Airport 'Aerohub' investment area.
+The sudden closure left the volunteers and staff very disappointed, but they were determined to keep an aviation attraction alive at St Mawgan.
+To achieve this, a dedicated band of volunteers secured the static aircraft and moved to a Hardened Aircraft Shelter (HAS) within the Newquay Cornwall Airport 'Aerohub' investment area.

 The collection of aircraft that have been saved is now open to the public to view under the name of the Cornwall Aviation Heritage Centre.
-A visit is highly recommended as the Centre offers the chance to see classic Cold War aircraft on an airfield which was very much in the forefront of the East versus West stand-off, which for many decades had the potential to change the course of world history.
+A visit is highly recommended as the Centre offers the chance to see classic Cold War aircraft on an airfield which was very much at the forefront of the East versus West stand-off, which had the potential to change the course of world history for many decades.

 Details of opening times and facilities at the Centre can be found here - www.cornwallaviationhc.co.uk

-Aircraft arrived at St Mawgan from Airbase Coventry with some flying in and others coming by road.
-At the time there were some raised eyebrows and questions as to why CAF were relocating to Cornwall, but the move added a much needed aviation attraction to the South West, one not seen on this scale since Flambards was set up in the 1980s at Helston.
+Aircraft arrived at St Mawgan from Airbase Coventry, with some flying in and others coming by road.
+At the time, there were some raised eyebrows and questions as to why the CAF were relocating to Cornwall.
+However, the move added a much-needed aviation attraction to the South West, one not seen on this scale since Flambards was set up in the 1980s at Helston.

-Over the coming months CAF flew their aircraft from St Mawgan to airshows around the UK, while at the same time offering pleasure flights around Cornwall's scenic coastline.
-Restoration and maintenance work commenced to the collection's static airframes, with a small dedicated band of volunteers offering their services to fulfill this role.
-The collection grew further with the acquisition of more classic British aircraft in the form of BAC Lightning F.53 ZF580, BAC Srs.539GL 1-11 ZH763 (www.airshowspresent.com/bac-1-11---zh763.html) and Vickers VC10 K.3 ZA148
+Over the coming months, CAF flew their aircraft from St Mawgan to airshows around the UK while at the same time offering pleasure flights around Cornwall's scenic coastline.
+Restoration and maintenance work commenced to the collection's static airframes, with a small dedicated band of volunteers offering their services to fulfil this role.
+The acquisitions grew further with the addition of more classic British aircraft in the form of BAC Lightning F.53 ZF580, BAC Srs.539GL 1-11 ZH763 (www.airshowspresent.com/bac-1-11---zh763.html) and Vickers VC10 K.3 ZA148

-As the collection grew and CAF became established, the future looked good for the attraction, however after only two years of operation and with very little warning, the museum closed its doors.
-The flyable aircraft went back to their former base at Coventry, while the static were left to face an uncertain future.
+As the collection grew and CAF became established, the future looked good for the attraction.
+However, after only two years of operation and with minimal warning, the museum closed its doors.
+The flyable aircraft returned to their former base at Coventry, while the static was left to face an uncertain future.

-The sudden closure left the volunteers and staff very disappointed but they were determined to keep an aviation attraction alive at St Mawgan.
-In order to achieve this a dedicated band of volunteers secured the static aircraft and moved to a Hardened Aircraft Shelter (HAS) within the Newquay Cornwall Airport 'Aerohub' investment area.
+The sudden closure left the volunteers and staff very disappointed, but they were determined to keep an aviation attraction alive at St Mawgan.
+To achieve this, a dedicated band of volunteers secured the static aircraft and moved to a Hardened Aircraft Shelter (HAS) within the Newquay Cornwall Airport 'Aerohub' investment area.

 The collection of aircraft that have been saved is now open to the public to view under the name of the Cornwall Aviation Heritage Centre.
-A visit is highly recommended as the Centre offers the chance to see classic Cold War aircraft on an airfield which was very much in the forefront of the East versus West stand-off, which for many decades had the potential to change the course of world history.
+A visit is highly recommended as the Centre offers the chance to see classic Cold War aircraft on an airfield which was very much at the forefront of the East versus West stand-off, which had the potential to change the course of world history for many decades.

 Details of opening times and facilities at the Centre can be found here - www.cornwallaviationhc.co.uk